K3S/IBM-i-PHP-PDO-ODBC-Toolkit-Setup/README.md

 ## Launch your application and test!

 Go to your application and visit a page that will access the database.
 Then run WRKACTJOB and check that the QZDASOINIT jobs are running in your new subsystem.
+If successful you should see your jobs in the new subsystem.

 # Potential Speed Improvements